linqueta/eezee/README.md

 end
 ```

-The method `katinguele_request_options` can receive all of [Available Request options](#available-request-options).
+The method `eezee_request_options` can receive all of [Available Request options](#available-request-options).

-When the HTTP methods were called, Katinguele has created a Request setting with the options defined in the module and merge with the options passed as a param in the HTTP methods.
+When the HTTP methods were called, Eezee has created a Request setting with the options defined in the module and merge with the options passed as a param in the HTTP methods.

 #### Available Request options